- Health and Safety

 Head Lice Policy

 Although head lice do not cause great medical harm they are contagious and raise anxiety in students and families.
-We will work to prevent the spread of head lice at school by checking the homerooms of students and siblings of students who have a confirmed report of head lice.
-Also, periodic checks will be done in classrooms where there are students who have signs of head lice such as scratching or visible nits (eggs).
+We work to prevent the spread of head lice at school by checking the homerooms of students and siblings of students who have a confirmed report of head lice.
+Also, periodic checks are done in classrooms where there are students who have signs of head lice such as scratching or visible nits (eggs).
 Notification and treatment recommendations will be sent home in the event of a confirmed case.
 Students with head lice may not return to school until the condition is treated.

 Grand Rapids Christian Schools, in accordance with Michigan law, requires that all students have and maintain adequate written records that a student has been immunized against illness required by Michigan statutes.
 Compliance with this policy is requested within fifteen school days after admission.
 Thereafter, your student may be excluded from school.
 Students who are exempt from required immunizations for medical or nonmedical reasons must have a copy of the certified waiver on file in the school office before a student may be enrolled.